 In child participants, we will not be measuring sexual trauma as we will know all children have an index experience of CSA.
-We will work with our collaborators and SSC/PPI on refining child outcomes.
-Informed by [45], we will likely examine the following areas: PTSD symptoms measured using the Children's PTSD Inventory [53] and depressive symptoms using the BDI (applied previously with adolescents [82]; and risk-taking behaviours [83].
+We will work with our collaborators and SSC/ lived experience group on refining the CYP study.
+Informed by [45, 53], we will primarily undertake qualitative interviews with this cohort and follow the participants up at 6, 12 and 24 months examining key aspects of young people's mental health including PTSD symptoms depressive symptoms, substance misuse and risk-taking behaviours as well as impacts on daily life, social and intimate relationships and schooling.
+At baseline, we will strive to understand their experiences of using SARCs and other services.